-was observed in DUR.
-In 2017, abundance in QCH was not different to 2013, whereas for PEL and DUR abundance was the highest of any of the surveys.
+Fishery and Stock Trends Recent Trend in Biomass or Proxy The Marlborough Sounds fixed-site potting survey indices of abundance increased markedly in 2010 in the Queen Charlotte Sound and Pelorus regions following the closure of the fishery in the inner sounds in 2008 (QCH, PEL).
+The survey indices were stable in the D'Urville region where the fishery remained open (DUR).
+The QCH and PEL fisheries were reopened to a limited size range of blue cod (slot limit) in April 2011 and the estimated 2013 survey abundance in those regions declined, but no change was observed in DUR.
+In 2017, abundance in QCH was similar to 2013, whereas for PEL and DUR abundance was the highest of any of the surveys.
 The overall Marlborough Sounds catch rate from 2004 onward (where survey strata are consistent among surveys) indicates that blue cod were more abundant in 2017 than any of the previous surveys.
 Queen Charlotte Sound random-site survey biomass increased markedly from 2013 to 2017 with no change in 2021; Pelorus Sound biomass shows a progressive decline between 2013 and 2021; D'Urville Island and Cook Strait show no trends.
-Recent Trend in Fishing Mortality or Proxy Regulatory changes to the recreational fishery (e.g., fishery closures, changes to MLS, and daily bag limits) are likely to have of Floxy resulted in a reduction in fishing mortality up to April 2011, after which mortality increased with the re-opening of the fishery.
+Recent Trend in Fishing Mortality or Proxy Regulatory changes to the recreational fishery (e.g., fishery closures, changes to MLS, and daily bag limits) are likely to have resulted in a reduction in fishing mortality up to April 2011, after which mortality increased with the re-opening of the fishery.
 Fishing mortality was at least twice natural mortality for the random-site surveys in 2017 and 2021.
 Other Abundance Indices Blue cod catch rates in the open area of the Marlborough Sounds were 18.6% and 17.5% of those inside the Long Island Marine Reserve in 2017 and 2021, respectively.
 Mean length of BCO from the Marine Reserve was 5 cm longer than in the fished area.
-Trends in Other Relevant Sex ratio is strongly skewed in favour of males.
-For Marlborough Indicators or Variables Sounds overall, the percent male from random-site surveys was 72% in 2017 and 2021.
+Trends in Other Relevant Indicators or Variables Sex ratio is strongly skewed in favour of males.
+For Marlborough Sounds overall, the percent male from random-site surveys was 72% in 2017 and 2021.